underscoreio/essential-scala/src/pages/collections/for-comprehensions.md

 res0: Seq[Int] = List(2, 4, 6)
 ~~~

-The equivalent program written with a for comprehension is
+The equivalent program written with a for comprehension is:

 ~~~ scala
 scala> for(x <- Seq(1, 2, 3)) yield x * 2